 Why not share it with your child

 To design this online course we have taken advantage of a prominent feature of our young audience, and that is curiosity.
 We have incorporated events and elements in the story that would trigger their curiosity.
 And that is what we rely on for keeping them motivated.
-So they might lose interest if they know what is going to happen down the road or if they know about the characters before even starting the course.
+As a result, they might lose interest if they know what is going to happen down the road or if they know about the characters before even starting the course.

 The other scenario we have observed during our in-person workshops, is the rush that children express for getting to a specific part of the project (mostly because they think that part of the project is going to be super fun), hence not paying attention to the current assignment/work, whereas almost every assignment/work is the foundation for future ones.
 In reinventing ice cream everything is somehow connected (sometimes we go back in time to reveal that connection) and we build upon previous modules.
 It would be a smooth and fun journey for children if they do not know about the story, its characters, and its events in advance.